Reverse Chain Rule (DP IB Applications & Interpretation (AI)): Revision Note

 Reverse chain rule is used when we have the product of a composite function and the derivative of its secondary function

-is not quite the derivative of
+is the derivative of

 How do I integrate using reverse chain rule?

-there may be some “adjusting and compensating” to do
+Though there may be some “adjusting and compensating” to do

-Notice a lot of the "adjust and compensate method” happens mentally
+A lot of the method happens mentally

-this is indicated in the steps below by quote marks
+This is indicated in the steps below by quote marks

 STEP 1